-13.9 Roles resource
+13.9 Roles Resource

-The roles resource maintains roles that have been asserted with role certificates, as described in Section 10.3.1.
+The roles Resource maintains roles that have been asserted with role certificates, as described in Section 10.3.1.
 Asserted roles have an associated public key, i.e., the public key in the role certificate.
-Server shall only grant access to the roles information associated with the public key of the client.
-The roles resource should be viewed as an extension of the (D)TLS session state.
+Servers shall only grant access to the roles information associated with the public key of the Client.
+The roles Resource should be viewed as an extension of the (D)TLS session state.
 See section 10.3.1 for how role certificates are validated.

-The roles resource shall be created by the server upon establishment of a secure (D)TLS session with a client, if is not already created.
-Roles Resource shall only expose secured endpoint in /oic/res response.
-A server shall retain the roles resource at least as long as the (D)TLS session exists.
-A server shall retain each certificate in the roles resource at least until the certificate expires or the (D)TLS session ends, whichever is sooner.
+The roles Resource shall be created by the Server upon establishment of a secure (D)TLS session with a Client, if is not already created.
+The roles Resource shall only expose secured endpoint in the /oic/res response.
+A Server shall retain the roles Resource at least as long as the (D)TLS session exists.
+A Server shall retain each certificate in the roles Resource at least until the certificate expires or the (D)TLS session ends, whichever is sooner.
 The requirements of section 10.3 and 10.3.1 to validate a certificate's time validity at the point of use always apply.
-A server should regularly inspect the contents of the roles resource and purge contents based on a policy it determines based on its resource constraints.
-For example, expired certificates, and certificates from clients that have not been heard from for some arbitrary period of time could be candidates for purging.
+A Server should regularly inspect the contents of the roles resource and purge contents based on a policy it determines based on its resource constraints.
+For example, expired certificates, and certificates from Clients that have not been heard from for some arbitrary period of time could be candidates for purging.

-As stated above, the resource is implicitly created by the server upon establishment of a (D)TLS session.
-In more detail, the RETRIEVE, UPDATE and DELETE operations on the Roles Resource should behave as follows.
+As stated above, the roles Resource is implicitly created by the Server upon establishment of a (D)TLS session.
+In more detail, the RETRIEVE, UPDATE and DELETE operations on the roles Resource shall behave as follows.
 Unlisted operations are implementation specific and not reliable.
-Note that this description is editorial, and the RAML provides the normative and formal behaviour description.